Juanfelipegrc/notes-app/README.md

 - Delete notes.
 - Automatic saving of notes.

-## Contributing
-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the project.
-2. Create a new branch (`git checkout -b feature/new-feature`).
-3. Make the necessary changes and commit (`git commit -am 'Add new feature'`).
-4. Push your changes (`git push origin feature/new-feature`).
-5. Open a Pull Request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact
 Created by [Juan Felipe](https://github.com/Juanfelipegrc) - feel free to contact me if you have any questions.